rizinorg/website/content/posts/rsoc-2021-announcement/index.md

 organizing our own RSoC as part of the radare2 project.

 The application period continued through all of April and in its end we finally chose two students.
-Let them introduce themselves, and we wish them luck!
+We wish them the best of luck and happy to give them this stage to introduce themselves.

 ## Heersin: Intermediate language improvements